vanilla-dpup/woof-CE/README.md

 * Support for aufs is gone.
 Only [overlay](https://docs.kernel.org/filesystems/overlayfs.html) is supported.
 * ISO images are gone: the woof-CE build output is a bootable flash drive image.
 * Support for PUPMODEs other than 5 (live), 12 (automatic persistency) and 13 (on-demand persistency) is gone.
 * Support PUPMODE 13 with periodic saving is gone.
-The user can `save2flash` to save now, or save at shutdown.
+The user can run `save2flash` to save now, or save at shutdown.
-* All save files use ext4, with or without journaling.
-* Bootflash supports FAT32, ext4 and f2fs, using syslinux, extlinux or efilinux.
 * ntfs-3g is replaced with [ntfs3](https://www.kernel.org/doc/html/next/filesystems/ntfs3.html).
-* If possible, save files are created as [sparse files](https://en.wikipedia.org/wiki/Sparse_file), to reduce writing to disk and retain usable free space in the partition.
 * Support for the devx SFS is gone.
 Development packages are installed inside a copy of the main SFS during the build, but don't make it into the build output.
 * The Puppy way of doing things is replaced with the upstream distro way of doing things.
 For example, rc.country is gone, and so is the hack of exporting LANG in /etc/profile.
 Instead, one should use /etc/default/locale, /etc/locale.gen, locale-gen, etc'.
 * Themes are gone.
 [Themes break applications](https://stopthemingmy.app/) and they're hard to maintain.